andyblight/share-tracking-1/notes.md

 #### Pre-requisites

-A filtered list of the transactions is available.
-This list will have a single record of every security bought or sold with the current number of shares held including securities with 0 shares.
+A list of transaction records that has a single record of every security bought or sold with the current quantity of shares held including securities with 0 shares.
+Each record returned is the last transaction for that security.

 A filtered list of the current holdings table is available.
 This list will only contain the most up to date holdings records (nearest datetime.now()).